captn3m0/youtube-cue/README.md

 2. The video has timestamps in the video description.
 3. The video is publicly available on Youtube.

 `youtube-cue` will read the video description, get the timestamps and generate a [CUE sheet][cue] accordingly.
+It will also work if track durations are used instead of timestamps.

 ## Anti-features